Nikhat-Suleimanov9/taxi_analytics/README.md

 Dense(8) → BN → ReLU<br>
 Dense(3) → Softmax

 Deep learning performed best for surge pricing prediction, outperforming traditional ML models.
 Feature engineering and proper preprocessing played a key role in improving accuracy.

+Additionally, this Neural Network model did not only achieve the highest score in my evaluation, but outperfomed all other models from other public notebooks available on the Kaggle website